History of radar: Japan

 As a seafaring nation, Japan had an early interest in wireless (radio) communications.
 The first known use of wireless telegraphy in warfare at sea was by the Imperial Japanese Navy, in defeating the Russian Imperial Fleet in 1904 at the Battle of Port Arthur.
 There was an early interest in equipment for radio direction-finding, for use in both navigation and military surveillance.
 The Imperial Navy developed an excellent receiver for this purpose in 1921, and soon most of the Japanese warships had this equipment.

-In the two decades between the two World Wars, radio technology in Japan made advancements on a par with that in the western nations.
+In the two decades between the two World Wars, radio technology in Japan made advancements on a par with those in the western nations.
 There were often impediments, however, in transferring these advancements into the military.
 For a long time, the Japanese had believed that they had the best fighting capability of any military force in the world.
 The military leaders, who were then also in control of the government, sincerely felt that the weapons, aircraft, and ships that they had built were fully sufficient and, with these as they were, the Japanese Army and Navy were invincible.
 In 1936, Japan joined Nazi Germany and Fascist Italy in a Tripartite Pact.